-- 1. Feminist Studies
+- a.
+Feminist Studies

-- 2. Center for Information Technology and Society (CITS)
+- b.
+Center for Information Technology and Society (CITS)

-- 3. Global and International Studies
+- c.
+Global Studies

-- 4. Environment and Society
+- d.
+Environment and Society

-Theses interdisciplinary programs are comprised of faculty from the Ph.D. programs in these fields.
-The goal of these program emphases is to give students an appreciation of other disciplinary modes study and analysis, research and critical methodologies and techniques.
+The goal of these program emphases is to give students an appreciation of other disciplinary modes of study and analysis, research and critical methodologies and techniques.
 The program features structured sets of courses, which are taught individually and collaboratively by faculty from a variety of disciplines and from the humanities and social sciences.